filterpaper/filterpaper.github.io/qmk/workflow.md

 ## Customising the Workflow

 The matrix `file:` is a list of json files to be built (`- cradio.json` in the example).
 Change this section to the name of your json file.
 Additional entries (with `-` prefix) can be added here to build more than one keyboard.
-The `user:` section defaults to your GitHub username with the variable `- ${{ github.actor }}`.
-If you used a different keymap name for the json file in the first step, change that line accordingly.
+The `user:` section defaults to your GitHub username.
+Change that line accordingly if you used a different keymap name for the json file in the first step.

 ## Committing the Workflow